sintel-dev/pyteller/README.md

 ## Input

-The expected input to pyteller pipelines are .csv files of time series that are provided in the following formats:
+The expected input to pyteller pipelines are .csv files of a **target table** which contains the history of what you want to predict for, and an optional **exogenous inputs** table of features that may help the prediction.
+They should be provided in the following formats:

 ### Targets Table
 #### Option 1: Single Entity